Godwinkeyss/Godwinkeyss/README.md

 # 💫 About Me:
-I am currently learning full stack development in udacity.
+I am currently undergoing training as a full stack developer in udacity.

 ## 🌐 Socials: